wardi/wardi.github.io/_posts/2021-01-05-scheming-subfields.md

 ],
 ```

-`required: true` validation is supported to require at least one entry.
+`required: true` may be used to require at least one entry.
 Per-field and other types of
 validation are not yet implemented.
 Add a comment to the
 [multiple text validation issue](https://github.com/ckan/ckanext-scheming/issues/276)
 if you would like to work on this feature.